Northern Ireland women's national under-17 football team: UEFA Under-17 Championship

 The Northern Ireland U17 team took part in the qualification for the UEFA Under-17 Championship in 2008 and has consistently participated since 2011.
 The team has never qualified.

 Current squad

 The following players were named in the squad for the 2023 UEFA Under-17 Championship qualification.

+Recent call-up

+The following players were named in the squad for the first round of the 2023 UEFA Under-17 Championship qualification.